shuffle-project/melvin-asr/docs/deployment.md

 1. **Build Docker images**: We are building a container using the Dockerfile in the root directory of the repository.

-2. **Publish Docker images**: After the build process, both images are published to the GitHub packages registry of the [Shuffle-project](https://github.com/orgs/shuffle-project/).
+1. **Publish Docker images**: After the build process, both images are published to the GitHub packages registry of the [Shuffle-project](https://github.com/orgs/shuffle-project/).

-3. **Deployment**: This step requires manual work in case you want to deploy the container standalone.
-It is typically deployed as a service of a compose of multiple services.
-Once the container is packed and published to the registry, the `docker-compose.yml` and the `/infrastructure` script need to copied to the Shuffle server.

-4. **Starting Docker Compose**: After the deployment pipeline copied all files, the startup of the new containers is handled manually.
-Use Docker Compose to shut the current containers down and start the new ones.
-The commands are `docker compose down` and `docker compose up`.
-In case the Containers are not working, keep the old images to rollback the service.

-5. **Smoke Tests**: As described in the section above, there are smoke tests for the REST-API and the Websocket-API of the ASR-API service.
-Run both against the newly running containers to make sure everything is up and running.
-Rollback in case there are any troubles.
-The REST-Endpoints `/` and `/health` can be used for an health-check as well.

-6. **Config.yml**: The ASR-API is configured in the `config.yml` file.
-In order to spin up the docker container using docker compose, make sure the config file is availible in the `docker-compose.yml`'s directory
+1. **Deployment**: After the docker image has been published, use it in your compose stack to setup ASR-API in your project.
+Make sure to create a `config.yml` file for your needs and copy it to the root directory of the project inside the container.

 ## Docker & Docker Compose